ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

     Lets look on stream:http log
     * SEARCH `index=botsv1 sourcetype=stream:http dest_ip=23.22.63.114 "poisonivy-is-coming-for-you-batman.jpeg" src_ip=192.168.250.70`
-   Now this points out to the suspicious domain is a command & control
+   Now this points out to the suspicious domain is a command & control what we found
+* **prankglassinebracket.jumpingcrab.com** - Domain name of attacker (Dynamic domain)

+## In Weaponization Phase

+We have some IP and Domain associated with attacker.
+To collect more information we use OSINT Tools.